Skip to Content

 Views and the return journey

-When you’ve finished soaking up the views, you need to return the same way (prefer looped trails?
-See our guide to the best walks in Wicklow).
+When you’ve finished, you need to return the same way (prefer looped trails?
+See my guide to the best walks in Wicklow).

 Personally, I’d never recommend doing this Lough Ouler loop.
 The reason for this is that there’s 1, no clear trail 2, the beginning of the trail is dangerous and 3, the ground is extremely boggy in places.